isomerpages/moe-stgabrielspri/_life-skills-and-enrichment/Programme for Active Learning (PAL).md

 **Active Learners, Curious Minds Together**

-The **Primary 1 and 2 Programme for Active Learning (PAL)** exposes students to six diverse modules: Sports &amp; Games, Outdoor Education, Visual Arts, and Performing Arts through Music, Drama, and Dance.
-Through experiential and play-based learning, students developed confidence, teamwork, and social-emotional skills while discovering their interests and talents.
-These activities encouraged curiosity, resilience, and respect for others.
-By providing a safe and joyful space to explore, PAL lays the foundation for future-ready Gabrielites – confident learners and collaborators who are ready to take on challenges with creativity and enthusiasm.
+The Primary 1 and 2 **Programme for Active Learning (PAL)** provides our young Gabrielites with meaningful opportunities to learn through play, exploration, and shared experiences.
+Through six engaging modules – **Sports &amp; Games, Outdoor Education, Visual Arts, and Performing Arts through Music, Drama, and Dance** – students discover their interests and talents while developing important social-emotional skills.

+Through hands-on activities and collaborative learning experiences, students learn to build friendships, manage emotions, communicate respectfully, and work effectively with others.
+PAL also nurtures important virtues such as respect, resilience, responsibility, and compassion, helping students grow in confidence and character.

+In a safe and joyful learning environment, our Gabrielites are encouraged to try new experiences, persevere through challenges, and celebrate one another’s strengths.
+These rich experiences lay a strong foundation for future-ready Gabrielites who are confident, caring, and resilient learners prepared to contribute positively to the community.

 ![](/images/1a_PAL_Drama__laughter__and_lots_of_learning_.jpg)